atikattar1104/Termux-Custom-Startup-Configs/README.md

 Step 4 :- Move New `bash.bashrc` And `motd` To `usr/etc/`, Which Is Outside Of `home` Directory.

+[OR]

+Step 4 :- Create New Files Named `bash.bashrc` And `motd` In `usr/etc/` Folder, Which Is Outside Of `home` Directory, And Copy All Content Of Downloaded `bash.bashrc` And `motd` Files To The Newly Created `bash.bashrc` And `motd` File.

 Step 5 :- Run `neofetch` and `cpufetch` Commands At Once, If Never Used Before.

 Step 6 :- Rename `config.conf` To `old-config.conf`.
 Useful In Case Customization Gives Errors.

-Step 7 :- Move New `config.conf` To `.termux/.config/neofetch/`, Which Is Inside Of `home` Directory.
+Step 7 :- Move New `config.conf` To `.config/neofetch/`, Which Is Inside Of `home` Directory.

+[OR]

+Step 7 :- Create A New File Named `config.conf` File In `.config/neofetch/` Folder, Which Is Inside Of `home` Directory, And Copy All Content Of Downloaded `config.conf` To The Newly Created `config.conf` File.

 Note :- If Files Already Exists With Same Name, Make Sure Not To Delete Them.
 Instead, Change Their Name (E.g. :- If `motd` Exists, Change It To `old_motd` Or Something Like That.).
 In Case, Customization Gives Errors, These Old Files Might Be Helpful.

-Step 8 :- Make Sure To Read All Comments In Files, In Order To Fully Customize As You Want.
+Step 8 :- Make Sure To Read All Comments In All Files, In Order To Fully Customize As You Want.

 > `ENJOY!👍`

+# Note :-

+1) Make Sure To Read Comments Of All Files Before Use[IMP].

+2) Keep Old Files As Backup[VIMP!].

+3) Make Sure Termux And NeoFetch, CPUFetch Packages Are Updated And Upgraded[IMP].

+4) Read Help Info Of NeoFetch And CPUFetch Using --help Parameter[IMP].

+> `Good Luck!👍`